Union Carbide: 1984 Bhopal disaster

-Union Carbide India Limited, owned by Union Carbide (50.9%) and Indian investors (49.1%), operated a pesticide plant in the Indian city of Bhopal.
-Around midnight on 3 December 1984, methyl isocyanate (MIC) gas was accidentally released from the plant, exposing more than 500,000 people to MIC and other chemicals.
-The main reason was the poorly managed safety measures, which were either malfunctioning or not working, and weren't repaired in order to cut costs.
-The government of Madhya Pradesh confirmed a total of 16,000 deaths related to the gas release.
-It left an estimated 40,000 individuals permanently disabled, maimed, or suffering from serious illness, making it one of the world's worst industrial disasters.
+Around midnight on 3 December 1984, gas was accidentally released from the plant, exposing more than 500,000 people to MIC and other chemicals.
+The Government of Madhya Pradesh confirmed a total of 16,000 deaths related to the gas release.
+It left an estimated 40,000 individuals permanently disabled, maimed, or suffering from serious illness, making it the world's worst industrial disaster.